script is here $ORACLE_HOME\RDBMS\ADMIN\

 Entering the number of days (n) will result in the most recent

 (n) days of snapshots being listed.
-Pressing
+Pressing without

 specifying a number lists all completed snapshots.